akshiv/phys408FourierOptics/LabNoteBook.md

 The grid paper that we were using had spacing that could be measured via image processing and compared to the measured value (with a ruler) to obtain a relationship between the camera and the actual spacing.
 Grid spacing from paper:  1/8" $\rightarrow$ 3.175 mm Mesh that we used has 40 lines/cm $\rightarrow$  4 lines/mm
+This mesh can also be described as 250

 | Peak Pixel Location | Difference Between Peaks |  Mean (Pixels per Peak) |
 |--|--|--|